-Brad Roth, Chair of Mediators Beyond Borders-New York, was interviewed by Byron Wild, MBBI Writer, on March 5, 2018
+Brad Roth, Chair of Mediators Beyond Borders International-New York, was interviewed by Byron Wild, MBBI Writer, on March 5, 2018

-MBB-NY is one of Mediators Beyond Borders International’s most stalwart and active Regional Groups.
-Founded in 2011 by Brad Roth and Patricia Araujo, MBB-NY has been a model of consistency, innovation, and dedication to building local skills for peace and promoting mediation worldwide.
-Brad is the current Chair of MBB-NY and has been leading the it’s events in partnership with Professor Maria Volpe of John Jay College of Criminal Justice.
+MBBI-NY is one of Mediators Beyond Borders International’s most stalwart and active Regional Groups.
+Founded in 2011 by Brad Roth and Patricia Araujo, MBBI-NY has been a model of consistency, innovation, and dedication to building local skills for peace and promoting mediation worldwide.
+Brad is the current Chair of MBBI-NY and has been leading the it’s events in partnership with Professor Maria Volpe of John Jay College of Criminal Justice.

-On the first Tuesday of nearly every month since 2011, MBB-NY has hosted meetings that are open to the public at John Jay College of Criminal Justice in New York.
-Hundreds of lawyers, students, and other professionals interested in learning more about mediation-related initiatives, both domestic and abroad, have attended MBB-NY’s meetings.
-In those meetings, MBB-NY provides updates on MBBI’s international projects and helps those who are interested in becoming involved take the next steps and join MBBI’s work.
+On the first Tuesday of nearly every month since 2011, MBBI-NY has hosted meetings that are open to the public at John Jay College of Criminal Justice in New York.
+Hundreds of lawyers, students, and other professionals interested in learning more about mediation-related initiatives, both domestic and abroad, have attended MBBI-NY’s meetings.
+In those meetings, MBBI-NY provides updates on MBBI’s international projects and helps those who are interested in becoming involved take the next steps and join MBBI’s work.

 We’re a growing and evolving initiative seeking to co-create with those who are also interested in effecting local and international change.